SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-pages.md

 If you want to completely disable the "modern" experience, it's best to use the tenant setting for this.
 Go to your tenant admin center (for example, contoso-admin.sharepoint.com), go to Settings, and select the "classic" experience.

-*Figure 2.
-Site Pages section in the SharePoint tenant scoped settings in Admin UI*
+**Site Pages section in the SharePoint tenant scoped settings in Admin UI**

 ![Site Pages section in the SharePoint tenant scoped settings in Admin UI](media/modern-experiences/site-pages-setting-admin-ui.png)